-- i) The LSP is in this router's database. - j) The LSP has nonzero Sequence Number and nonzero Remaining Lifetime. - k) The LSPID is within the range specified by the Start LSPID and End LSPID fields of the CSNP. - 1) The LSP is not mentioned in the CSNP.

-Note: Because entries in the CSNP are ordered, the LSP screening process can be accomplished in a single pass through the CSNP.
+- m) The LSP is in this router's database. - n) The LSP has nonzero Sequence Number and nonzero Remaining Lifetime. - o) The LSP ID is within the range specified by the Start LSP ID and End LSP ID fields of the CSNP, inclusive. - p) The LSP is not mentioned in the CSNP. - Note: Because entries in the CSNP are ordered, the LSP screening process can be accomplished in a single pass through the CSNP.